 - Hebrews 11:16—But as it is, [the heroes of the faith] desire a better country, that is, a heavenly one.
 Therefore God is not ashamed to be called their God, for he has prepared for them a city.

-4. The 4th of July reminds us of the freedom we’re supposed to forfeit.
+4. The 4th of July reminds us of the freedoms we can yield.

 Paul said Christians should see themselves as slaves:

 1 Corinthians 6:19-20—Do you not know that you are not your own?
 You were bought at a price; therefore, glorify God in your body and in your spirit, which are God’s.